EthanPerello/npc-forge/docs/library.md

 Access the Character Library through:
 • The "Library" link in the main navigation
-• The "Save to Library" button after generating a character
+• The "Save to Library" button after generating a character (now transitions to "View Library" in v0.22.0)

 ## Saving Characters